alberto-dellera/alberto-dellera.github.io/_posts/2010-03-11-fast-refresh-of-join-only-mvs-_mv_refresh_use_stats-and-locking-log-stats.md

 ...
 FROM "TEST_T1" "MAS$" WHERE ROWID IN (SELECT /*+ CARDINALITY(MAS$ 6) NO_SEMIJOIN ...
 ```

-## remedy two: collect and lock statistics on the logs
+## Remedy two: collect and lock statistics on the logs

 Very interestingly, instead of setting the hidden parameter, you have another way to get back to the healthy plan: gather statistics on the MV logs when they are empty AND lock them (as suggested in note 578720.1, albeit not in this scenario and even if setting the parameter is not necessary; thanks to Taral Desai for pointing me to the note).
 In this case, no hint at all is injected beside a NO\_MERGE for the DEL step: